Mikeriess/IkeaCase/README.md

 # Files:

-- <b>SimulateData.R:<b> The R-script for simulating data based on pre-defined conditions.
+- <b>SimulateData.R:</b> The R-script for simulating data based on pre-defined conditions.
 - Full_Kernel.ipynb: The framework consisting of the LSTM model + the linear programming module.

 #	Brief from the client